mongodb-developer/social-app-demo/README.md

 The goal of this lesson is to set up user authentication to limit access to endpoints and limit users ability to modify certain data.

+> Be sure to switch to the `7-lesson` branch in your local environment.

 ## Task 1: Set up Auth0 application

 Sign up for an [Auth0 account](https://auth0.com/signup?place=header&type=button&text=sign%20up), if you don't already have one.